 Countless studies across many industries have shown that increased diversity leads to a happier, safer, and more productive workplace.

-Mining is the latest industry to discover these positive outcomes, with a recent significant shift in the number of mining jobs for females.
+Mining is the latest industry to discover these positive outcomes, with a recent significant shift in the number of women in mining jobs across Australia.

 It’s finally happening!
 This is not a drill!
 We are seeing a real increase in the number of women in mining.
 In just four months, we saw female participation rise from 19% to 21%, with this trend set to continue.